How to watch the Tour de France 2022: Schedule, streaming, more

 - Greg LeMondAmerican racing cyclist

-How to watch the Tour de France 2022: Schedule, streaming, more originally appeared on NBC Sports Chicago
+How to watch the Tour de France 2022: Schedule, streaming, more originally appeared on NBC Sports Philadelphia

 The 2022 Tour de France starts Thursday with a 13km individual time trial in Copenhagen and ends on July 24 with its traditional finish on the Champs-Elysees in Paris.